 There are 15 public holidays in Slovakia, and employees are entitled to at least 4 weeks of paid time off each year, which can increase up to 5 weeks for employees over 33 years old, and 40 days if the employee has children.
 Employees can also qualify for military leave, civic duty leave, and others.

-The minimum wage in Slovakia is EUR 646 per month, and a standard workweek is 40 hours at 8 hours per day.
+The minimum wage in Slovakia is EUR 700 per month or EUR 4.02 per hour, and a standard workweek is 40 hours at 8 hours per day.
 Overtime is regulated by employment contracts and collective agreements, and is paid at between 125%-200% of the regular salary.

 The termination process in Slovakia depends on the employment contract or collective agreement and reason for termination.
 Terminations must come with written notice.